xanxibared/collective-program/grants/README.md

 ## Applying

-Projects that propose novel and usable tools that directly benefit the Bloom protocol, or use Bloom's protocol and/or BLT, are invited to send a one or two page detailed description outlining *exactly what the project does*, how it works, the problem it solves, and a projected budget to grants@bloom.co.
+Projects that propose novel and usable tools that directly benefit the Bloom protocol, or use Bloom's protocol and/or BLT, are invited to send a one or two page detailed description outlining *exactly what the project does*, how it works, the problem it solves, and a projected budget to team@bloom.co.
 Please remember, we prioritize applications that have conservative budgets.